-Shaving a facial mole implies that a scalpel is used to cut under the base of the mole in parallel with the skin surface.
-As the scalpel is passed entirely under the mole, it is essentially shaved off the surface of the skin.
+Mole shave implies that a scalpel is used to cut under the base of the mole in parallel with the skin surface.
+As the scalpel is passed under the mole, it is essentially shaved off the surface of the skin.
 However, most facial moles have microscopic cells (you cannot see them with the naked eye) that extend below the immediate surface of the skin.
-If these cells are left alone and remain in the skin, they will increase the likelihood the mole will simply grow back in the future – referred to as recurrence of the mole.
-Therefore, I will usually perform additional dermabrasion of the skin surface immediately after shaving a mole.
-In some cases, I will also perform electrocautery of the skin (where the mole was attached).
-Both of these are done in an attempt to remove those microscopic cells that would, otherwise, remain in the superficial layer of the skin.
+If these cells are left alone and remain in the skin, they will increase the likelihood the mole will simply grow back in the future – referred to above as recurrence of the mole.
+Therefore, Dr. Hilinski will usually perform additional dermabrasion of the skin surface when he shaves a mole.
+In some cases, Dr. Hilinski will also perform laser or electrocautery of the skin where the mole was previously attached.
+This additional step is done in an attempt to remove those microscopic cells that would, otherwise, remain in the superficial layer of the skin.

-Excision of a mole also involves use of scalpel; however, in this instance it is used to cut down into the skin.
-The most common excision method involves making a cut around the mole that is in the shape of an ellipse, or a football.
-Instead of cutting along the superficial surface of the skin, excision of a mole involves making a deeper cut into what is called the dermal layer (or dermis) of the skin.
+Mole excision also involves use of scalpel; however, with mole excision, the scalpel is used to actually cut down into the skin.
+The most common mole excision method involves making a cut around the mole that is in the shape of an ellipse, or a football.
+Unlike mole shaving, excision of a mole involves making a deeper cut into what is called the dermal layer (or dermis) of the skin.
 The entire ellipse of skin is then removed – along with the attached, overlying mole.
 As you can imagine, there is a fairly visible defect in the skin in the shape of the ellipse that was just excised.
 In order to close this defect, the skin edges need to be brought together.
 In the world of plastic surgery, the most important part of bringing skin edges together is the deeper tissue.
 This involves very careful, meticulous placement of hidden sutures (stitches) underneath the superficial skin layer.
-If done properly, these deeper sutures will actually intentionally create a visible bump or ridge along the skin surface.
+If done properly, these deeper sutures will actually create an intentional, visible bump (or ridge) along the skin surface.
 This is referred to as ‘eversion’ in plastic surgery jargon.
 Once this is accomplished, the actual skin edges are then brought together using very fine sutures.
-In some cases these skin sutures are quickly absorbed while in others they are non-absorbable and removed in 5-6 days after the procedure.
-The end result is usually a fairly straight line (or linear) scar where the mole previously existed (see adjacent diagram).
+In some cases these skin sutures are quickly absorbed, while in others they are non-absorbable and removed in 5-6 days after the procedure.
+The end result is usually a fairly straight line (or linear) scar where the mole previously existed.
 Keep in mind this linear scar is actually wider than the width of the mole.
-This is because the elliptical excision pattern requires us to taper both ends in order to allow optimal closure of the skin – thus we have to make the cut longer than the width of the mole.
-Ultimately, you will have replaced an unsightly mole with a scar that is hopefully less visible and distracting.
+Yes – the scar is wider than the mole!
+This is because the elliptical excision pattern requires Dr. Hilinski to taper both ends in order to allow optimal closure of the skin – thus making the cut longer than the width of the mole.
+In an ideal world, the resulting scar will fade over time.
+BUT THERE WILL ALWAYS BE A SCAR WHERE THE MOLE ONCE WAS LOCATED.
+Ultimately, think of it as replacing an unsightly mole with a scar that is hopefully less visible and distracting.

 Mole Removal Recovery

-Recovery from facial mole shaving takes an initial 5-6 day period of healing.
+Recovery from mole removal takes an initial 5-6 day period of healing.
 During this time, it is advised that you do not allow any scabbing or crusting of the site.
 Keeping the area clean and applying ointment on a regular basis will help in this process.
-By the end of the first week, most patients feel quite comfortable back in the public eye after facial mole shaving.
-As time goes on, the skin begins to assume a more normal color and texture to the point where it is oftentimes very difficult to see where the mole shaving occurred.
+By the end of the first week, most patients feel quite comfortable back in the public eye after facial mole removal.
+As time goes on, the skin begins to assume a more normal color and texture to the point where it is often times very difficult to see signs of having had a mole removed.

-Recovery from facial mole excision takes longer than mole shaving.
+If you elected to have the mole excised, or cut out and sutured, recovery can be longer.
 This is directly related to the fact the dermal layer of the skin has been cut into during the procedure.
-Consequently, an entire cascade of collagen deposition and healing is triggered with facial mole excision that is not seen with shaving.
+Consequently, an entire cascade of collagen deposition and healing is triggered with mole excision that is not necessarily seen with laser and shave techniques.
 That being said, most patients are still quite comfortable in the public eye 5-6 days after facial mole excision.
 At that time, the non-absorbable sutures (if used) are removed from the skin surface.
 In most cases, the skin will continue to have a slight ridged appearance until this settles down during the first 1-2 months.
 The scar will take upwards of one year to fully evolve in terms of its final appearance.

 Scarring and Mole Removal

 With facial mole excision, there is no doubt about it – you will have a scar.
 As noted earlier – you are effectively replacing the mole with a scar.
 Fortunately, in a great majority of facial mole excisions, the final appearance of the scar is quite acceptable – especially when comparing it to the appearance of the original mole.
-In a great number of cases, I also try to hide the scar in a natural skin crease – making the final appearance even less noticeable.
-Unfortunately, there is still a small percentage of patients who will develop suboptimal healing of the tissue – leading to a scar that is more visible than desired.
-If this does occur, it may prompt additional surgery in the form of scar revision to help make the scar much more pleasing.
+In a great number of cases, Dr. Hilinski will also try to hide the scar in a natural skin crease – making the final appearance even less noticeable.
+Unfortunately, despite meticulous technique and care, there is still a small percentage of patients who will develop suboptimal healing of the tissue – leading to a scar that is more visible than desired.
+Can the scar be even more unsightly than the mole – it can in some cases.
+If this does occur, it may prompt additional surgery in the form of scar revision to help make the scar more pleasing in terms of its appearance.

-With both shave and excision of a facial mole, there is also a chance of hypopigmentation of a scar where the color of the skin turns much lighter than the surrounding area.
-There is also a risk of hyper pigmentation where the skin turns darker than the surrounding area.
+With any of these techniques for mole removal, there is also a chance of hypopigmentation of a scar where the color of the skin turns much lighter than the surrounding area.
+There is also a risk of hyperpigmentation where the skin turns darker than the surrounding area.
 Fortunately, the likelihood of hypopigmentation and hyperpigmentation are quite low overall.

-There is usually a higher chance of recurrence with shaving of a facial mole compared to the excision technique.
-In cases where the mole returns following shaving, a simple repeat shaving procedure is typically sufficient in getting rid of the mole once and for all.
-In those extreme cases where the mole recurs even after subsequent shaving, it is usually my recommendation that mole excision be used as a next step.
+There is usually a higher chance of recurrence with mole laser and shave techniques when compared to the excision technique.
+In cases where the mole returns following laser and shave, a repeat procedure is typically sufficient in getting rid of the mole once and for all.
+In those extreme cases where the mole recurs even after subsequent treatment, it is usually recommended that mole excision be used as a next step.

 Cost of Mole Removal

-Here is an example of a patient who desired to have shaving of a couple facial moles involving her right cheek region.
+Here is an example of a patient who desired to have shaving of a couple of facial moles involving her right cheek-lower eyelid region.
 Her moles were moderately dark and only slightly raised off the skin surface.
-Given the delicate area where they were located, I did not think that cutting them out (excision) was in her best interest.
-I, instead, performed shaving of both facial moles using the exact technique described previously.
-As you can see in her ‘after facial mole shaving’ photo, there is very little evidence the moles were ever there – and even more importantly, no evidence that I was ever there!
+Given the delicate area where they were located, Dr. Hilinski did not think that cutting them out (excision) was in her best interest.
+Instead, he performed shaving of both facial moles using the exact technique described previously.
+As you can see in her ‘after facial mole shaving’ photo, there is very little evidence the moles were ever there – and even more importantly, no evidence that Dr. Hilinski was ever there!

-If you have a facial mole (or several facial moles) that are cosmetically bothersome and you are looking to get them removed, contact our office today to schedule an individual consultation with our facial plastic surgeon, Dr. John Hilinski.
+If you have a facial mole (or several facial moles) that is cosmetically bothersome and you are looking to get it removed, contact our office today to schedule an individual consultation with our facial plastic surgeon, Dr. John Hilinski.